Estate Planning and Analysis

 Recent Federal Changes

 There have been a number of changes to the estate tax rules over the years.
-At the end of 2010, the federal government passed a two year legislation (2011 &2012) locking in a $5 million exemption level per person ($10 million per married couple indexed for inflation).
-This essentially is a tax-free amount of assets that a person or couple can pass on at death.
-For married couples, the current $5.45 million exemption level is portable and can be transferred to the surviving spouse.
+The most recent change increased the federal gift and estate tax exemption to $11.18 million per person ($22.36 million per couple) starting in 2018.
+This essentially is a tax-free amount of assets that a person or couple can pass on during their lifetime or at death.
+For married couples, each person’s $11.18 million exemption is portable and can be transferred to the surviving spouse.
 In prior years, these exemption amounts were not portable and it was important for couples to separate assets and establish trusts to fully minimize federal estate taxes.
 While separating assets to minimize federal estate taxes may be less important today due to this recent legislation, many states still have inheritance taxes where separating assets and using trusts is still an effective strategy.
 We can analyze your estate tax situation and determine the most effective ways to minimize the tax to leave more assets to your desired beneficiaries.

 Married U.S. citizen couples can give an unlimited amount of money to each other without a gift tax concern.
 For assets transferred to a non-spouse (ie. children and grandchildren), the government allows for a specific amount of money to pass free of gift tax.
 For most gifts, there are no income or gift taxes paid by the recipient or donor.